moucheng2017/MisMatch-Semi-Seg/README.md

 ### News
 [2022 Sep 15th] For easier maintenance (also as requested by the reviewers of the journal version of our paper), we release a new version of our implementation based on the data and the code from a previous well-known paper '[Uncertainty-aware Self-ensembling Model for Semi-supervised 3D Left Atrium Segmentation](https://arxiv.org/abs/1907.07034)' which was written by [Lequan Yu](https://yulequan.github.io/)

-[2022 Oct 28th] We aim to clean up and rewrite our old code on CARVE and release results on a new dataset.
+[2022 Oct 28th] We released a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf

 ### Introduction
 This repository is an implementation of our MIDL 2022 Oral paper '[Learning Morphological Operations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)' on a public available dataset which was not included in the original MIDL paper.
 This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)